by Neil Bauman, Ph.D.

 Besides your tinnitus, you are specifically experiencing three of the above-mentioned side effects, namely irritability, agitation and paresthesias (abnormal sensations typically tingling or pricking) such as the electric shock sensations you are experiencing that you describe as “brain zaps”.

 These are all indications that you tapered off the Citalopram much too fast.
 This stems from the fact that you thought you were doing a slow taper over 3 weeks.
 However, in actual fact, you did a very fast taper.
-A slow taper would take you somewhat over a year to complete.
+A slow taper would take you somewhere between a year and 4 years to complete.